yoniem/Birthday-Celebration-Card/README.md

-# DIGITAL BIRTHDAY CELEBRATION CARDS PROJECT
+# DIGITAL BIRTHDAY CELEBRATION CARD PROJECT

 This project is a simple web application that allows users to send personalised birthday celebration cards to their friends and family.